Deed of Jesse Baker and Christiana Baker to James Eastep, 26 July 18331

 3“Dower” is a term that refers to the legally protected lifetime right of a woman to one-third of her husband’s lands and personal property.
 Dower was intended to provide for the support of a widow and her children.
 Because of this, a husband could not convey property without the consent of his wife.

-Copy of Handwritten Document Signed, 2 page(s), Copy Files, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL)
+Copy of Handwritten Document Signed, 2 page(s), Abraham Lincoln Association Files, Lincoln Collection, Abraham Lincoln Presidential Library and Museum (Springfield, IL)